IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 <strong>Command options</strong>:

    <dl>
-   <dt>-a|--all (optional)</dt>
+   <dt>-q (optional)</dt>
-   <dd>List all IP addresses.
-By default, only available IP addresses are returned.</dd>
+   <dd>List only the IP addresses, without the IDs for the containers that are bound to those IP addresses.</dd>
    </dl>

 <strong>Examples</strong>:

-The following example shows a request to receive a list of all IP addresses for the organization, whether they are available to use or not.
+The following example shows a request to receive a list of all IP addresses for the organization.
 ```
-bluemix ic ips -a
+bluemix ic ips -q
 ```